Abhi181818/Recipe-Plate/README.md

 # Recipe Plate
 It is a app which can get all details of any recipie.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) ,Tailwind, Bootstrap.
+This project uses ReactJS,Spoonacular API (to fetch data), Tailwind, Bootstrap.

 ## Available Scripts